lajlev/url-butler/README.md

 Before: `https://example.com/old-dashboard/settings`
 After: `https://example.com/new-dashboard/settings`

+### Example 5: Hide Elements

+To hide annoying elements on a website:

+- Domain: `example.com`
+- CSS Selector: `.ad-banner, #popup-modal, div[data-ad]`
+- Action: Hide Element

+This will hide all elements matching the selector (ads, popups, etc.) on example.com.
+The extension will:
+- Hide elements immediately on page load
+- Continue watching for and hiding dynamically added elements
+- Work with single-page applications

+**Common CSS Selectors:**
+- `.class-name` - Hide by class
+- `#element-id` - Hide by ID
+- `div[data-ad]` - Hide by attribute
+- `header .ad-container` - Hide nested elements
+- `.ad, .banner` - Hide multiple types (comma-separated)

 ## How It Works

-The extension uses two mechanisms to modify URLs:
+The extension uses multiple mechanisms to apply rules:

 1. **Background Script**: Monitors navigation events and modifies URLs before the page loads
-2. **Content Script**: Runs at document start to catch any URLs that might be loaded directly
+2. **Content Script**: Runs at document start to catch URLs and hide elements
+3. **MutationObserver**: Watches for dynamically added content and applies hide rules in real-time

+**For URL Modifications:**
 When a matching rule is found, the extension:
 - Parses the current URL
-- Applies the configured modifications (add or remove parameters)
+- Applies the configured modifications (add or remove parameters, path redirects)
 - Reloads the page with the modified URL using `location.replace()` to avoid adding entries to browser history

+**For Element Hiding:**
+When a hideElement rule matches:
+- Elements are hidden on page load using `display: none !important`
+- MutationObserver continuously watches for new elements
+- Dynamically added elements matching the selector are hidden automatically
+- Works seamlessly with single-page applications and lazy-loaded content

 ## Technical Details